General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What was the working title of Margaret Mitchell’s classic 1936 novel Gone With the Wind?
+- What was the working title of Margaret Mitchell’s traditional 1936 novel Gone With the Wind?

-- Which Stephen King novel takes place mostly in the fictional Overlook Hotel?
+- Which Stephen King novel takes place largely within the fictional Overlook Lodge?

 Answers